1936 Portuguese naval revolt: Background

 In February 1936, a coalition of leftist groups won the national election in Spain.
-Several Spanish conservatives sought refuge in Portugal, where a right-wing dictatorship, the Estado Novo, established in 1926 and led by António de Oliveira Salazar, felt threatened by the change in power in Spain.
+Several Spanish conservatives sought refuge in Portugal, whose right-wing dictatorship, the Estado Novo, felt equally threatened by the change in government.
 Soon thereafter, a coup d'état led by generals Emilio Mola, José Sanjurjo and Francisco Franco, and supported by Spanish conservatives and fascists, initiated the Spanish Civil War.
 The Portuguese government offered support to Franco's forces in defiance of a non-intervention agreement they had been pressured to sign by their ally, the United Kingdom.
-The British government warned the Portuguese that they would not protect them from attacks by the Republican faction if Portugal continued to be involved in the war, making Salazar increasingly nervous about his position.
+The British government warned the Portuguese that they would not protect them from attacks by the Republican faction if Portugal continued to be involved in the war, making Portuguese Prime Minister António de Oliveira Salazar increasingly nervous about his position.

 While the Portuguese government increased its support of Franco, the Portuguese Communist Party stepped up its activism in opposition to the Estado Novo.
 Through the Revolutionary Organization of the Fleet (Organização Revolucionária da Armada, ORA), which had grown in strength over the course of the early 1930s, the party plotted a mutiny of several Portuguese Navy ships with intention of allowing them to sail to Spain to assist the Spanish government in the war.